AI & Learning

 Is your teenager actually learning?

-In an age when AI can write the essay, solve the problem, and summarize the reading, it has never been easier for kids to produce acceptable work without actually learning very much.
+In an age when AI can write the essay, solve the problem, and summarize the reading, it has never been easier for kids to produce acceptable work without actually learning.

-The grades may look fine, but the skills may not be there.
+The grades might look fine, but the skills may not be there.
 I help students learn to use AI as a tool that builds their capabilities, not one that bypasses them.

 Increasing use of AI by students is genuinely cause for concern.
 According to the Pew Research Center, more than half of American teens now use AI chatbots for schoolwork, and a majority say AI-assisted cheating is a regular occurrence at their school—and the tools are only getting better.